Medium-induced flavor conversion and kaon spectra in electron-ion collisions: Medium-induced flavor conversion in SIDIS

-Because of the exponential fall-off of its vacuum FF, $K^-$ production from an initial non-constituent quark should be significantly suppressed at large $z$ due to parton energy loss.
-On the other hand, contributions to the final $K^-$ spectrum from gluons and constituent quarks via medium-induced flavor conversion become significant.
-They offset the suppression of $K^-$ spectrum due to energy loss of an initial non-constituent quark and can even lead to an enhancement of the final effective mFF for $K^-$ at large $z$ as shown in Fig.~\ref{fig2}, where we plot ratios of mFF's to the vacuum ones for $K^-$ from different initial partons.
 Parton energy loss also leads to suppression of leading $K^-$ production from an initial gluon or constituent quark jet.
 However, their contributions to the $K^-$ spectrum are still much larger than that from medium-induced gluon and quark pairs due to the flat behavior of their vacuum FF's.
-The final effective mFF's for $K^-$ from an initial gluon or constituent quark jet are therefore suppressed at large $z$ as seen in Fig.~\ref{fig2}.
-At intermediate values of $z$ where the vacuum FF's are about the same for all partons, the mFF's are all suppressed due to parton energy loss.
-At small $z$, mFF's are all enhanced by the medium-induced gluon emission and quark-pair production.
+The final effective mFF's for $K^-$ from an initial gluon or constituent quark jet are therefore suppressed at both large and intermediate values of $z$ as seen in Fig.~\ref{fig2} for both parameterizations of vacuum FF's.
+At small $z$, all mFF's are enhanced by the medium-induced gluon emission and quark-pair production.

 To investigate the sensitivity of charged kaon spectra to the medium-induced flavor conversion in SIDIS off a nucleus, we focus on SIDIS off a Pb nucleus at moderate and large $x_B$ so that the struck quarks are mostly valence quarks ($u$ and $d$) from the nucleus.
-In this region of $x_B$, the quark distribution in a nucleon is indeed dominated by valence quarks as shown in Table~\ref{tab1}.
-One should also in principle consider nuclear modification of quark distributions inside a nucleus.
-The EMC effect \cite{Arneodo:1989sy}, however, is mostly independent of the quark flavor.
-Its effect on hadron yields per DIS event in Eq.~(\ref{yield-ratio}) will mostly cancel.
-We will simply use the vacuum parton distribution functions from the CTEQ6 parameterization \cite{Pumplin:2002vw} and consider only the isospin difference in a nucleus which has negligible effects on the final kaon spectra.
+In this region of $x_B$, the quark distribution in a nucleon is indeed dominated by valence quarks according to the CTEQ6 parameterization \cite{Pumplin:2002vw} as shown in Table~\ref{tab1}.
+We should point out that the strange quark distribution at large values of $x_B$ from CTEQ6 parameterization is shown to be significantly larger than the most recent extraction from HERMES experimental data on multiplicities of strange kaons in SIDIS \cite{Airapetian:2013zaw}.
+Even though such change of strange quark distribution will not significantly influence our results on the nuclear modification of $K^-$ spectra in this study, one should use future parameterizations that take this into account once it is available.
+We also for the moment neglect the effect of nuclear modification of the parton distributions functions on the hadron yields per DIS event and simply use the vacuum parton distribution functions.